etiennedi/vscode-test-view/README.md

     - [ ] the extension should create the file
 - opens the new new file in the same place as the old file
     - [ ] optional support for split view would be nice
+- there is no aweseome gif showcasing the extension
+    - [ ] add an awesome gif ;)